nahiluhmot/cl-parallel/readme.md

 #cl-parallel#

-cl-parallel is an API for Common Lisp that's designed to make parallelism easy.
-It uses [bordeaux-threads][bt], so cl-parallel should work on threaded Common Lisps.
+cl-parallel is an API for Common Lisp that's designed to make parallelism easy.  cl-parallel is based on [bordeaux-threads][bt], so it should work on most threaded Common Lisps.
 That being said, I've only tested it with [SBCL][sbcl] on Fedora Linux and OSX.

 ##Installation (requires quicklisp)##